Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

-\item \textbf{At most two chunks per-user:} The set of RBs assigned to each scheduled user should form at-most two mutually non-contiguous chunks, where each chunk is a set of contiguous RBs.
-This constraint is a compromise between the need to provide enough scheduling flexibility and the need to keep the per-user peak-to-average-power ratio (PAPR) under check.
-A feasible RB allocation and co-scheduling of users in LTE-A multi-user uplink is depicted in Fig \ref{fig:lteA}. \item \textbf{Finite buffers} We let $Q_k$ denote the size in bits of the queue (buffer) associated with the $k^{th}$ user.
-Thus, the rate $r_k$ assigned to user $k$ cannot exceed $Q_k$. \item \textbf{Control channel overhead and interference limit constraints:} Every user that is scheduled on at least one RB must be informed about its transmission rate and the set of RBs on which it must transmit along with the precoder it should employ.
-This information is sent on the DL control channel of limited capacity which in turn imposes a limit on the set of users that can be scheduled.
-On the other hand, the scheduling decisions that are made must respect limits imposed to mitigate the interference caused to other cells.
-In \cite{prasad:ulmulte} it is shown that the control channel overhead constraints can be modeled as binary column-sparse knapsack constraints, whereas the interference limit constraints can be modeled as generic knapsack constraints. \end{itemize} We will formulate the optimization problem in (\ref{eq:original}) as the {\em maximization of a monotonic submodular set function subject to one matroid and multiple knapsack constraints}.
+\textbf{Control channel overhead and interference limit constraints:} Every user that is scheduled must be informed about its transmission rate and the set of RBs on which it must transmit, along with the precoder it should employ.
+This information is sent on the DL control channel of limited capacity which in turn imposes constraints that the set of scheduled users must respect.
+These constraints are further discussed in \cite{prasad:wiopt12}.
+On the other hand, the scheduling decisions that are made should also comply with interference limit constraints which ensure that the interference caused to other cells does not exceed certain specified margins.